iconic-team-ofc/iconic/README.md

 ## 🌟 Overview

 ICONIC is a revolutionary platform that is redefining the media and entertainment experience through Sui blockchain technology.
-Our platform transforms personal desires into memorable experiences by connecting content creators directly with users through transparent, secure interactions.
+Our platform transforms personal desires into memorable experiences by connecting event creators directly with users through transparent, secure interactions.

 We're participating in the **Sui Overflow 2025** hackathon in the **Media and Entertainment** track, with the goal of securing incubation to expand our impact in the global market.